xevann/Biofrost-Assets/beryllium-readme.md

 - BiofrostNSE (for non system-ext roms)
 - BiofrostOldTouch (SE build with old nvt firmware version)
 - BiofrostPixelThermal (SE build with Pixel Thermal support)

+Side Notes:
+- If a build has both names, that just obviously means it supports both. (e.g: PixelThermal+OldTouchFirmware)
+- Builds are automatically on latest Touch Firmware with the exception of OldTouchFirmware builds (of course.)
 ```

 ## Flashing Process